imi-bigpicture/wsidicom/README.md

 - *WsiDicomFile*, represents a WSI DICOM file, used for accessing WsiDicomImageData and WsiDicomDataset.
 - *WsiDicomImageData*, represents the image data in one or several WSI DICOM files.
 - *WsiDicomDataset*, represents the image metadata in one or several WSI DICOM files.
-- *Instance*, represents image data and image metadata.
+- *WsiImage*, represents image data and image metadata.
-- *Level*, represents a group of instances with the same image size, i.e. of the same level.
+- *WsiLevel*, represents a group of images with the same image size, i.e. of the same level.
-- *Levels*, represents a group of levels, i.e. the pyrimidal structure.
+- *WsiLevels*, represents a group of levels, i.e. the pyrimidal structure.
 - *WsiDicom*, represents a collection of levels, labels and overviews.

 Labels and overviews are structured similarly to levels, but with somewhat different properties and restrictions.